-All BUA students should plan to take the SAT or ACT and two Subject Tests by the end of junior year.
-The BUA College Counseling Office strongly recommends that students sit for the SAT for the first time in March of junior year – not before.
+All BUA students should plan to take the SAT or ACT by the end of junior year.
+The BUA College Counseling Office strongly recommends that students sit for the SAT for the first time in March of junior year or the ACT for the first time in February or April of junior year — not before.

 PSAT NOTICE FOR SOPHOMORES – PSAT NOTICE FOR JUNIORS